About the review

 In early 2023, the public raised concerns about inconsistent practices.
 As a result, Commonwealth, state and territory health ministers agreed to an independent review of the NRAS.

-The review process will involve consultation with stakeholders.
-This will make sure the NRAS continues to support high-quality and safe health services.
+The review process involved consultation with stakeholders to make sure the NRAS continues to support high-quality and safe health services.

 Terms of reference

-Health ministers have approved the terms of reference for the review.
+Health ministers approved the terms of reference for the review.

 Independent review of complexity in the National Registration and Accreditation Scheme – Terms of Reference